Path-Check/healthpassport-provider-portal-ui/README.md

 - [ ] Generate and Sign Vaccination Program QR Code to Print
 - [ ] Accept patient access to ask for their Name and sign the QR Code with Provider's Primary Key
 - [ ] Generate and Download Patient's signed Certificate.
+- [ ] Make sure the Home Page is only accessible when Signed in

 ## Running